brangerbriz/up-4evr-windows-10/README.md

 6. Disable screen lock and snooze
 7. Disable automatic software updates
 8. Disable notifications
+9. Disable edge swipes (touchscreen only)
-9. Install TeamViewer for remote monitoring and access
+10. Install TeamViewer for remote monitoring and access
-10. Protect your personal privacy
+11. Protect your personal privacy

 Several of these actions require you to open the *Windows Settings* application.
 To do this, click the Windows icon on the bottom left of the screen, and then select *Settings* (the cog icon).